TheOnlyZac/sly1/README.md

 #### Has this ever been done before?

-This is one of the first major PS2 decompilations.
-We take inspiration from other decomp projects such as the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U (the latter being more similar in scope to this project).
+This is one the first ever PS2 decompilations.
+We draw inspiration from other decomp projects such as the [Super Mario 64 decomp](https://github.com/n64decomp/sm64) for the N64 and the [Breath of the Wild decomp](https://github.com/zeldaret/botw) for the Wii U (the latter being more similar in scope to this project).
 There is a Jak & Daxter decomp/PC port called [OpenGOAL](https://github.com/open-goal/jak-project), though that game is written in 98% GOAL language rather than C/C++.

 #### Is this a matching decomp?